sh1boot/sh1boot.github.io/_posts/2024-01-13-hash-map-reduction-operations.md

 linear way, and the CPU can stream into and out of cache efficiently.

-But if we were having a high rate of collisions in a particular area of the table then this kind of scaling won't relieve the problem effectively.
+But if we were having a high rate of collisions in a particular area of the table (ie,. your hash sucks and your input conditioning isn't good enough to fix it) then this kind of scaling won't relieve the problem effectively.

 Modulo doesn't have this problem, because the values that map to the same bucket under modulo are regularly spaced under one modulo won't generally map